Habib-0608/Stock-Price-Prediction/README.md

 The challenge of this project is to accurately predict the future closing value of a given stock across a given period of time in the future.
 For this project I have used a Long Short Term Memory networks – usually just called “LSTMs” to predict the closing price of the S&P 500 using a dataset of past prices

 # Achievements:
-Built a model to accurately predict the future closing price of a given stock, using Long Short Term Memory Neural net algorithm.'\n'
+Built a model to accurately predict the future closing price of a given stock, using Long Short Term Memory Neural net algorithm__
-Achieved Mean Squared Error rating of just 0.00093063.
+Achieved Mean Squared Error rating of just 0.00093063.__

 Things i have learnt by completing this project:

 .
-How to apply deep learning techniques: Long Short Term Memory Neural Network algorithms.
+How to apply deep learning techniques: Long Short Term Memory Neural Network algorithms.__
 .
-How to use keras-tensorflow library.
+How to use keras-tensorflow library.__
 .
-How to collect and preprocess given data.
+How to collect and preprocess given data.__
 .
-How to analyze model's performance.
+How to analyze model's performance.__
 .
-How to optimise Long Short Term Memory Neural Network algortithm, to ensure increase in postive results.
+How to optimise Long Short Term Memory Neural Network algortithm, to ensure increase in postive results.__

 # Other Related Projects:
-Project 0 : Titanic Survivals Prediction
-Project 1 : Boston's Houses Prediction
-Project 2 : Charity Donors Prediction
-Project 3 : Creating Customer Segments
-Project 4 : Smart Cab
-Project 5 : ImageNetBot

 #Software and Libraries
 This project uses the following software and Python libraries:

 Python 2.7
-NumPy
-pandas
-Keras
-Tensor-flow
+NumPy__
+pandas__
+Keras__
+Tensor-flow__
-Jupyter Notebook
+Jupyter Notebook__